-EMTC-0105 Emergency Medical Responder
+EMTC-0105 EMERGENCY MEDICAL RESPONDER

 This course provides the opportunity to gain the knowledge and develop the skills necessary to administer basic life support care to ill or injured patients.
 Upon completion with a grade of "C" or better, students are able to apply for certification as an Emergency Medical Responder in the state of Kansas.
-Due to State of Kansas requirements discussed at the first class, attendance of the first class session is mandatory.
+Due to State of Kansas requirements discussed at the first class, attendance of the first-class session is mandatory.

-EMTC-0128 Emergency Medical Technician (EMT)
+EMTC-0128 EMERGENCY MEDICAL TECHNICIAN (EMT)

 This course provides the opportunity to gain the knowledge and skills necessary to administer basic life support care to ill or injured patients.
 Upon completion with a grade of "C" or better, students are able to challenge the National Registry and Kansas certification exams and apply for certification as an EMT in the state of Kansas.
 A minimum of 12 clock hours of clinical and field internship hours (or equivalent contrived experiences) are required for successful completion of the course.
-Due to State of Kansas requirements discussed at the first class, attendance of the first class session is mandatory.
+Due to State of Kansas requirements discussed at the first class, attendance of the first-class session is mandatory.

 Prerequisite: Meet the placement score required for this course or complete Emergency Medical Responder (EMTC 0105) with a minimum "C" grade or higher.
 Director approval may be given in place of course completion requirement.

-English -ENGL
+ENGLISH - ENGL

-ENGL-0099 Pre-Composition
+ENGL-0099 PRE-COMPOSITION

 This course is designed to introduce students to college level writing and to prepare students for successful completion of Composition I and Composition II.
-Specifically this course focuses on principles of grammar, usage, sentence structure, and concepts of paragraph and essay writing.
+Specifically, this course focuses on principles of grammar, usage, sentence structure, and concepts of paragraph and essay writing.

 Pre-requisite: Appropriate assessment score as determined by the KCKCC Academic Resource Center Assessment Procedure.

-ENGL-0101 Composition I
+ENGL-0101 COMPOSITION I

 Composition 101 is the first of two required composition courses.
 It is designed to help students achieve language proficiency and write paragraphs and essays which demonstrate unity, coherence, and levels of usage appropriate to the topic, purpose, and audience.

-Pre-requisite: COMPASS scores of 73 or better in reading & 45 or better in writing or completion of ENGL-0099 with a "C" or higher.
+Pre-requisite: Accuplacer scores of 75 in reading and 70 or better in writing or completion of ENGL-0099 with a "C" or higher.

-ENGL-0102 Composition II
+ENGL-0102 COMPOSITION II

 Composition 102 is the second of two required composition courses.
 A continuation of ENGL-0101, Composition I, this course emphasizes research, bibliographic, and writing skills.
 Students write a minimum of four (4) graded documented essays in MLA format.

 Pre-requisite: Completion of Composition I, ENGL-0101, with a "C" or higher.

-ENGL-0104 Introduction to Literature
+ENGL-0104 INTRODUCTION TO LITERATURE